mapbender/mapbender-documentation/en/architecture/directory_structure.rst

 config
 ------

-Basic configuration files of Mapbender are placed in the config directory.
+Basic configuration files of Mapbender are placed in the config directory and the config/packages directory.
 Two files are of particular importance:

 * parameters.yml

-* config.yml
+* packages/doctrine.yaml

 More Information: :ref:`yaml`.